nitrocode/Fweather/README.md

 Note: The `--noreload` is important as it will prevent the app from running the overriden `ready()` function twice.
 The app gets the gmail refresh token on django start.

+In production environments, it's better to run it using `gunicorn`.

+    gunicorn fweather.wsgi

+It's also runable in docker if using ECS or Docker Swarm / Kubernetes to deploy.

+    # build
+    docker build -t fweather .
+    # run daemonized
+    docker run -p 8000:8000 -d fweather

 ## Admin panel

 Register